The following story appeared in the June 2007 issue of Smoke

 commercial art field, finally ending up with a position in advertising

 and marketing management.
-This led to extensive travel, which Bob used
+This led to

 |